Yoga Abhyas - Aahar (Food)

 Ayurveda teaches that there are 3 bodies within an individual- the physical body, the subtle body and the causal body.

 The physical body is the densest among 3 bodies.
 Our five sense organs (the eyes, ears, nose, tongue and skin) and organs of action (the mouth, feet, hands, anus and genitals) are contained within the physical body.
-To nourish the physcical body we need food and water (5 elements) which is cause of the 3 doshas.
+To nourish the physical body we need food and water (5 elements) which is cause of the 3 doshas.

 The subtle body is the bridge between the physical and causal bodies and is a combination of the mind, intellect and ego.
 It cannot be seen in the physical world.
 The subtle body consists of the doshas' more refined, subtle essences: prana, tejas and ojas.